 Annual Fees

-We understand if you don’t want to pay any annual fees.
-In this case, your choices come down to the Ink Cash or Ink Unlimited.
-Both cards have no annual fees and still offer great value.
+If you don’t want to pay any annual fees, your choices narrow down to two cards: the Ink Cash and the Ink Unlimited.
+Both cards charge $0 annual fees and still offer great value.

 Earning Categories